nileshdgaikwad8805/Data-Science-Assignments/README.md

 -	For Points,Score,Weigh>
 Find Mean, Median, Mode, Variance, Standard Deviation, and Range and also Comment about the values/ Draw some inferences.

-Calculate Skewness, Kurtosis & draw inferences on the following data
+Q9)Calculate Skewness, Kurtosis & draw inferences on the following data
       Cars speed and distance
 Use Q9_a.csv